-This event is one of many being held during the 161st anniversary of the Battle of Shiloh.
-The day continues by offering a visit to the Tennessee River Museum in downtown Savannah and then you are encouraged to follow in Grant’s footsteps taking the trip across the river to Shiloh National Military Park.
+This event is one of many being held during the 162nd anniversary of the Battle of Shiloh.
+The day continues by offering a visit to the Tennessee River Museum in downtown Savannah and then you are encouraged to follow in Grant’s footsteps taking the trip across the river to Shiloh National Military Park

-For more information on Hardin County events and the Battle of Shiloh visit www.nps.gov/shil or call 731-925-8181.
+For more information on Hardin County events including the Battle of Shiloh visit www.tourhardincounty.org or www.nps.gov/shil or call 731-925-8181.